Élisabeth Jacquet de La Guerre

+These medalions were part of a project celebrating important French musicians.
+Titon du Tillet's Le Parnasse francois.

 Élisabeth Claude Jacquet de La Guerre (née Jacquet, 17 March 1665 – 27 June 1729) was a French musician, harpsichordist and composer.
+Jacquet de La Guerre was a significant figure in French Baroque music, particularly in the development of cantata and keyboard traditions.
+She was one of the earliest women in France to achieve recognition as a composer and to have her works widely performed and published.
+She was among the first French composers to write cantatas, helping establish the genre in France.
+She was closely associated with the court of Louis XIV, where her career was shaped by royal patronage and the musical culture of Versailles.
+Her music blends French stylistic traditions with elements of Italian influence, particularly in her vocal and instrumental works.

 Life and works

 Élisabeth-Claude Jacquet was born on March 17, 1665, into a family of musicians and master instrument-makers in the parish of Saint-Louis-en-l'Île, Paris.
 Her grandfather, Jehan Jacquet, and her father, Claude Jacquet, were harpsichord makers.
 Claude taught his sons and daughters how to survive and thrive in the world. Élisabeth received her initial musical education from her father.
 When she was five, Louis XIV, the "Sun King," took notice of her when she performed at his palace of Versailles.
 This eventually led to her becoming a musician in his court.
-She wrote most of her works under his patronage.{} As a teenager she was accepted into the French court, where her education was supervised by the king's mistress, Françoise-Athénaïs, marquise de Montespan.
+She wrote most of her works under his patronage.
+As a teenager she was accepted into the French court, where her education was supervised by the king's mistress, Françoise-Athénaïs, marquise de Montespan.
 She stayed with the royal court until it moved to Versailles.
 In 1684, she married the organist Marin de La Guerre, son of the late organist at the Sainte-Chapelle, Michel de La Guerre.
 After her marriage she taught, composed and gave concerts at home and throughout Paris to great acclaim.

 Jacquet de La Guerre was one of the few well-known female composers of her time, and unlike many of her contemporaries she composed in a wide variety of forms.
 Her talent and achievements were acknowledged by Titon du Tillet, who accorded her a place on his Mount Parnassus when she was only 26 years old, next to Lalande and Marais and immediately below Lully.
 A quote from Titon du Tillet describes her as having: